cjumel/dotfiles/TOOLS.md

 #### Install

-For MacOS and Linux, as recommanded by the
+For macOS and Linux, as recommanded by the
 [official installer guide](https://python-poetry.org/docs/#installation), run the following command:

 ```bash